raymondluk1995/Film-Ranking-Web-Development/README.md

 ## Running the tests

-A few tests now:
+To run the test you need to comment out this line in app.__init__.py

+ #from app import routes,models

 To run unit tests
 `python -m tests.unittest`

-To run selenium tests, make sure that you have the appropriate web driver installed.
-In this case it should be geckodriver for Firefox, and it assumes that it is installed in the test directory.
-Then start the webserver in TestingConfig, and run `python -m tests.systemtest`

 ## Deployment